Eel Pie Island – London’s Only Inhabited Island

 Visit Eel Pie Island

-Eel Pie Island is only open on a couple of weekends per year.
+Eel Pie Island is open only on a few weekends each year.
 Check the Eel Pie Island Artists website for the latest available open days.

 To get to the island, there’s a footbridge from the north bank of the Thames, accessible from Twickenham.